wikimedia/eslint-config-wikimedia/readme.md

 ```

 ### A basic project
 Please note that the basic project configuration does not specify any language or environmental defaults, and is unlikely to be suitable.
+However, if you wish to target clients with ES3 language support, or earlier versions of Node, this is a good place from which to start.

 `.eslintrc.json`:
 ```json